wp-staging/wp-staging/readme.txt

 4. Demo of a staging / backup site

 == Changelog ==

+= 2.9.4 =
+* New: Add filter to change the cache folder for creating & restoring backups #1528
+* New: Huge performance improvement for search & replace in cloning / pushing / backup process #1522
+* Fix: Call to undefined function human_readable_duration() on backup creation if WP is older than 5.1 #1527 #1525 #1535
+* Dev: Add unit tests for Times class that is used in backup listing view
+* Dev: Update db_version in SQL dumps to match WordPress 5.9 db version #1539
+* Dev: Add command to get db_version from database

 = 2.9.3 =
 * New: Add support for WordPress 5.8.3